puplakto/train-lora/README.md

 ### Train LoRA

 I tried different approach and services available currently, and found [holostrawberry's training Guide on citiai](https://civitai.com/models/22530) is the most stable and reproducible one.
-Also it saves the hustle to setup the local environment since it uses Google Colab.
+It also saves the hustle to setup the local environment since it uses Google Colab.
 Following are brief steps to train our one image LoRA.

-1. Open [Dataset Maker](https://colab.research.google.com/github/hollowstrawberry/kohya-colab/blob/main/Dataset_Maker.ipynb) to prepare project and tag image in it stores the training data needed in your Google Drive.
+1. Open [Dataset Maker](https://colab.research.google.com/github/hollowstrawberry/kohya-colab/blob/main/Dataset_Maker.ipynb) to prepare project and tag image in it stores the training data needed in Google Drive.
 Following are values I used or modified in the Colab notebook.
-   - 1️⃣ Setup: give your project a name, eg. `lakto-lora`.
-Run the cell to create the project folder, it will ask you for permission to access your Google Drive.
+   - 1️⃣ Setup: give the project a name, eg. `lakto-lora`.
+Run the cell to create the project folder, it will ask for permission to access the Google Drive.
    - 2️⃣ Scrape images from Gelbooru: upload the image we generated in previous step in `Loras/lakto-lora/dataset` Google drive folder.
    - 3️⃣ Curate your images: skip this step, it's for finding duplicates and we only have one image.
    - 4️⃣ Tag your images: run the cell with default values, it uses Waifu Diffusion to generte tags.
 A txt file will be created along side the image.